gu-mi/gu-mi.github.io/README.md

 #### Statistical Conferences

+* **Mi G**.
+"Enhancement of the Adaptive Signature Design for Learning and Confirming in a Single Pivotal Trial".
+Oral Presentation at 2017 ICSA Applied Statistics Symposium.
 * **Mi G**, Nguyen T, and Denne J. "Subgroup Determination by Cross-Validation in STEPP".
 Oral Presentation at JSM 2016.
 * **Mi G**.
 "Cross-Validated STEPP Analysis for Biomarker Subgroup Determination Problems".
 Oral Presentation at the 39th Midwest Biopharmaceutical Statistics Workshop (2016).
 * **Mi G** and Di Y. "Power-Robustness Analysis of Statistical Models for RNA-Seq Data".
 Oral presentation at 2014 ICSA Joint Applied Statistics Symposium.